 I’ll admit, for me, Memorial Day often represents the first long weekend of the year, the kick-off of summer.
 I knew it had to do with remembering military service men and women, and I knew that it was a weekend when my parents remembered their lost loved ones.

 I never really thought about it beyond that, and I’m ashamed to admit it.
-But this morning, one of my favorite commercials came on during the news:
+But this morning, I watched the following video: